Home Improvement Arc

 "Ah, a Golem.
 I see."

-Now that she mentions it, Golems can carry people inside and walk.
+Now that she mentions it, Golems can carry people inside them while walking.
 This is similar enough.

 … This is convenient.
-It's basically a little hut; if they can rest inside, that's less work setting up camp and makes night watch a lot easier.
+It's basically a little hut; if they can rest inside, that saves them the trouble of setting up camp and makes night watch much easier.

 That just leaves the matter of how many days the trip took.